Ranking of applications

 GCSE results (30 points)

-Applications will be given an academic score based upon the best eight achieved grades at GCSE or equivalent Year 11 qualifications.
+Applications will be given an academic score based upon the best six achieved grades at GCSE for Medicine, or best five GCSEs for Medicine with a Gateway Year, or equivalent Year 11 qualifications.

 UCAT Score (40 points)

 We award a number of points based upon your total UCAT score; we do this once UCAT results are released to universities in November.
 As such the number of points that each UCAT score will receive as part of our Selection Procedure will be determined after the UCAS deadline.

 UCAT Situational Judgement Test (15 points)

 Points are allocated depending on the SJT Band achieved, up to a maximum of 15 points.

 We are committed to selecting the best applicants based on their potential, we therefore use contextual information alongside your UCAS form to better inform decision-making.
 Due to the availability and comparability of data, the use of contextual information will apply to UK applicants only.

 An additional 15 points will be awarded to candidates who meet at least two of the following criteria:

 - Candidate’s home postcode is in an area of low participation (POLAR quintile 1 or 2)